2018 Arts Integration Institute Teaching Artists

 Mimi Herman (Institute Director), poetry

 Mimi Herman is Director of the United Arts Council Arts Integration Institute, the 2017 North Carolina Piedmont Laureate, a Kennedy Center teaching artist, and a writer and editor.
 She has taught in the Masters of Education programs at Lesley University and has been an associate editor for Teaching Artist Journal.
-Since 1990, she has engaged over 25,000 students and teachers with writing residencies, as well as designing and providing professional development in arts integration for teaching artists, teachers and administrators throughout the country.
+Since 1990, she has engaged over 25,000 students with writing residencies, as well as designing and providing professional development in arts integration for teaching artists, teachers and administrators throughout the country.
 Mimi holds a BA from UNC-CH and an MFA in Creative Writing from Warren Wilson College.
 She is the author of Logophilia and The Art of Learning.
 Her writing has appeared in Michigan Quarterly Review, Carolina Quarterly, Shenandoah, Crab Orchard Review, The Hollins Critic, Main Street Rag, Prime Number Magazine and other journals.
 She has performed her poetry and fiction at venues ranging from Why There Are Words in Sausalito, California to Symphony Space in New York City.
-With her partner, John Yewell, she offers Writeaways writing retreats in France, Italy and North Carolina.
-Mimi does her own carpentry and plumbing, and can milk a cow and a goat, though not at the same time.
+With her partner, John Yewell, she offers Writeaways writing workshops in France, Italy and North Carolina.

 Jef Lambdin, theater